MicaLovesKPOP/WinterBot/README.md

 ### Usage

-1. Go to the `CONSOLE` tab and click `START` to start the bot
+1. Go to the `CONSOLE` tab and click `START` to start the bot.
-2. The bot will log in to Discord and start running
+2. The bot will log in to Discord and start running.

 <!---
 ## Screenshots